An00bRektn/gopher47/README.md

 - [Ne0nd0g's fork](https://github.com/Ne0nd0g/go-clr) of [go-clr](https://github.com/ropnop/go-clr)
 - [maldev-for-dummies](https://github.com/chvancooten/maldev-for-dummies) also is a nice starting point for working with not C malware
 I definitely missed some but here's to trying o7

+### Disclaimer
+There is no way to make an offensive security relevant research tool and release it open source without the possibility of it falling into the wrong hands.
+This tool is only to be used for legal, ethical purposes including, but not limited to, research, security assessment, education.

+TL;DR: Keep it legal y'all.